Skip to content

 XSUAA Role Collections

 Scopes are assigned to BTP users via role templates and role collections in the BTP Cockpit.
-The five scopes (read, write, data, sql, admin) map to role templates (MCPViewer, MCPDeveloper, MCPDataViewer, MCPSqlUser, MCPAdmin) that are combined into role collections for assignment.
+The seven scopes (read, write, data, sql, transports, git, admin) map to role templates (MCPViewer, MCPDeveloper, MCPDataViewer, MCPSqlUser, MCPAdmin) that are combined into role collections for assignment.

 Principal Propagation